Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Integrated Statistical/Probabilistic Deep Learning methods for MRI Segmentation

-\textit{Generalizability:} Some recent studies \citep{agn2019modality, cerri2021contrast} have indicated that integrated methods can successfully be applied to improve generalizability.
-For example, \citet{cerri2021contrast} presented a method for simultaneous segmentation of whole-brain and lesions by utilizing both a generative model and a deep net and demonstrated their approach is contrast adaptive.
+A model with good generalizability has great clinical potential.
+The generalizability of a model describes the adaptability of a model when applied to data under different settings or populations not encountered during training.
+For instance, a model trained with data from one institution should perform equally well on data from another, without significant performance degradation.
+The same applies to cross-modality segmentation (e.g., CT and MRI).
+The first federated learning challenge, Federated Tumor Segmentation (FeTS) challenge 2021 \citep{pati2021federated} was introduced recently, in which one of the challenge tasks includes domain generalization.
+The goal of this task is to assess the robustness of the segmentation model to dataset shifts in multi-institutional glioma MRI scans.
+Some recent studies \citep{gholami2018novel,agn2019modality, jiang2020psigan, cerri2021contrast, hamghalam2021modality} have indicated that statistical and deep learning hybrid methods can successfully be applied to improve generalizability.
+For example, Cerri et al. \citep{cerri2021contrast} presented a method for simultaneous segmentation of whole-brain and lesions by utilizing both a probabilistic model and a deep net and demonstrated their approach is contrast adaptive.